Racism, Corruption Killing Innocent, Unarmed Citizens

 If you are trying to make sense of the nonsense in the world right now, I urge you to look at the pattern through a different lens.
 In my opinion, the chaos that is consuming the world today is not a coincidence.
 We are witnessing an upheaval that will change the world order forever.
 Protests don’t stand a chance of stopping this deadly and destructive monster, unless they frame the threat more accurately.

-Racism is clearly alive and well in the world.
+Racism is clearly alive and well in America.
 In my opinion, institutionalized racism is a symptom of institutionalized fascism.

 Corruption is a symptom of a bigger problem.
 The enemy that must be stopped is fascism.
 Fascism is alive and well within our institutions and communities.
 It’s alive and thriving in the hearts and minds of people who don’t even realize it.